19hours/sg-statutes/Acts/Women’s Charter.md

 ### Service of attachment of earnings order

-81A\.—(3) Notwithstanding anything in the Criminal Procedure Code 2010 (Act 15 of 2010), an attachment of earnings order made by a court may be served on the person to whom the order is directed by pre-paid registered post at the last known address of his place of residence or business (including the registered address of his place of business).
+81A\.—(1) Notwithstanding anything in the Criminal Procedure Code 2010 (Act 15 of 2010), an attachment of earnings order made by a court may be served on the person to whom the order is directed by pre-paid registered post at the last known address of his place of residence or business (including the registered address of his place of business).

 [2/2011 wef 01/06/2011]

-(4) Any attachment of earnings order sent by pre-paid registered post to any person in accordance with subsection (3) shall be deemed to be duly served on the person to whom the order is directed at the time when the order would in the ordinary course of post be delivered.
+(2) Any attachment of earnings order sent by pre-paid registered post to any person in accordance with subsection (1) shall be deemed to be duly served on the person to whom the order is directed at the time when the order would in the ordinary course of post be delivered.

 [2/2011 wef 01/06/2011]

-(5) In proving service by pre-paid registered post, it shall be sufficient to prove that the cover containing the attachment of earnings order was properly addressed, stamped and posted by prepaid registered post.
+(3) In proving service by pre-paid registered post, it shall be sufficient to prove that the cover containing the attachment of earnings order was properly addressed, stamped and posted by pre-paid registered post.

 [2/2011 wef 01/06/2011]